Prepare your English for Travel

 But what about the countries with English as an official language – for example, if you’ve decided to go to Great Britain for your holiday?

 English native speakers are extremely positive about their language.
-I mean you don’t need to speak perfectly for them to like you and to feel positive about your communication.
+I mean you don’t need to speak perfectly for them to like you and help you.

-From my experience of speaking different languages, in some countries, the native speakers are quite cautious about your language.
-They want you to speak either none of it or perfect one.
-I will be not telling such negative examples but this is definitely not so about any English-speaking country.
+From my experience of speaking different languages, in some countries, native speakers are quite cautious about your language skills.
+They want you to speak either none of it or perfectly.
+I will be not telling such negative examples but this is definitely not true about any English-speaking country.

 Tip 4: Concentrate on speaking and listening

-Anyway, English is the main international language of communication and if you just use English in your travels, there is no need to learn it for fluency.
-You can simply pick up some phrases, some basic communication functions, for example, how to ask for help or to ask about price, how to buy things, how to communicate in the shops and so on.
+Anyway, English is the main international language of communication and if you just use English in your travels, there is no need to become fluent in it.
+You can simply pick up some phrases, perform basic communication functions (like how to ask for help or to ask about price, how to buy things, how to communicate in the shops), this will be more than enough.

 Tip 5: Listening should become your main priority